ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Prior to returning a final reply to the DATA command, the Mail Receiver's MTA has performed:

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 53]

+Internet-Draft                  DMARCbis                      April 2021

    1. An SPF check to determine an SPF-authenticated Identifier.

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 65]

-Internet-Draft                  DMARCbis                      April 2021

    2. DKIM checks that yield one or more DKIM-authenticated Identifiers.